Airshiphacker/OSM-Australia/SETUP.md

 ---

-With these steps, you can deploy a reliable OSM tile server on Ubuntu using Docker, suitable for development, testing, or production environments, and ensure compliance with OSM policies.
+With these steps above, you can deploy a OSM tile server on Ubuntu using Docker, suitable for development, testing, or production environments, and ensure compliance with OSM policies.